 - You fall from a considerable height

 - You experience a trip or stumble and in while doing so you put your foot in front to stop this occurring and therefore stretch the tendon.
 Also known as a deceleration injury.
-This is the typical mechanism on injury.

 - Previous history of Achilles tendonitis results in a degenerative tendon, which can grow thin and weak with age and lack of use.
 This can cause injury and rupture.
 Other factors that can increase the risk of rupture are certain medications (such as corticosteroids and some antibiotics) and certain illnesses (such as diabetes and arthritis).